-- Event harvesting (organize harvests of a set of domains related to a specific event, e.g. 9/11, Royal Weddings, Elections and so on). - Selective harvesting (recurrent harvests of a set of domains). - Snapshot harvesting (organizing a complete snapshot of all known domains)
+- Event harvesting (organize harvests of a set of domains related to a specific event, e.g. 9/11, Royal Weddings, and Elections). - Selective harvesting (recurrent harvests of a set of domains). - Snapshot harvesting (organizing a complete snapshot of all known domains)